Skip to main content

 • All projects should include a Gulf Impact Project component, satisfying the experiential learning requirement of the UF Gulf Scholars medallion program.

-• The experience and related Gulf Impact Project must relate to the Gulf of Mexico or its communities.
+• The experience and related Gulf Impact Project must relate to the Gulf or its communities.

 • The experience should address one or more Gulf Scholars learning outcomes through hands-on work and mentorship.
 Proposals must include a plan for evaluating the targeted learning outcomes.